phillycc/phillycc.github.io/_posts/2014-12-11-responymous.md

 Two separate user interfaces based on role (student and instructor), Bootstrap progress bar in instructor UI moved in real-time as students voted, and the mobile UI helped obscured student selections from the watchful eyes of fellow classmates.

 ### Biggest accomplishments
-* Getting the app completed in two weeks and then presenting it to the local tech community at large
-* The app was used in real-time by all in the audience who used the GitHub authentication and login to rate our presentation
 * GitHub authentication and login
+* Getting the app completed in two weeks and presenting it to the Orlando tech community
+* The audience was invited to test the app in real-time, even though it was designed and tested for smaller target audience (i.e., Iron Yard cohorts of no more than 20 students).
+Did not crash despite vigorous attempts to do so.

 ### Technologies used
 * Bootstrap/HTML5/CSS